-These basic recommended elements, coupled with other published regulations and guidelines are the foundation for a comprehensive Clinton County Corporate Compliance Plan.
+These basic recommended elements, coupled with other published regulations and guidelines are the foundation of a comprehensive Clinton County Corporate Compliance Plan.
 This Plan remains dynamic and will periodically be reviewed and updated as needed to reflect a Plan that remains current and applicable.
-The County believes that by implementing an effective Compliance Plan, quality control programs can be maintained and simultaneously reduce the County's risk for criminal and civil liabilities.
+The County believes that by implementing an effective Compliance Plan, quality control programs can be maintained and simultaneously reduce the risk for criminal and civil liabilities.

-6 App endices .12 - 32

-6.1.
-Organizational Corporate Compliance Charts 12 - 15

-• County 12

-• Health Department 13
+Appendices

-• Mental Health Department 14
+County9 Health Department10 Mental Health Department11 Nursing Home12

-• Nursing Home 15

-6.2.
-Responsibilities 16 - 17
+6.2 Responsibilities

-• Corporate Compliance Officer 16
+Corporate Compliance Officer

-• Corporate Compliance Committee 17

-6.3.
-Policies 18 - 27

-Code of Conduct 19 -20

-Compliance Training 21

-Billing Practices 22 -23

-Billing Compliance Monitoring 24

-Medical Necessity 25

-Reporting Fraud, Waste, Abuse 26

-Investigation and Enforcement 27

-6.4.
-Forms 28 - 29

-6.5.
-Glossary 30
+6.3 Policies

+Code of Conduct16-17Compliance Training18Billing Practices19-20Billing Compliance Monitoring21Medical Necessity22Reporting Fraud, Waste, Abuse23Investigation and Enforcement24Credentialing and Excluded Providers25Self Disclosure26

+6.4 Forms27-30

+6.5 Glossary31

-6.6.
-Other Documents and References 31-34
+6.6 Other Documents and References

-6.7.1 Clinton County Request for Extension of Mandate and Reply (Perm Granted) nission
+6.7.1 Clinton County Request for Extension of Mandate and Reply (Permission Granted)

-6.7.2 Clinton County Record Retention Policy and Procedures - see Cou Legislative Office for Copy nty
+6.7.2 Clinton County Record Retention Policy and Procedures

-6.7.3 Department Program Plans are available upon request from Healtl Department, Mental Health Department, and Nursing Home. h

-6.7.4 See Clinton County intranet site ( http://intranet/)for :
+see County Legislative Office for Copy

-Information Security Policy

-Clinton County Information Technology Policies and Procedures on
+Information Security Policy Clinton County Information Technology Policies and Procedures on County

-County
+- Whistleblower PolicyAnti-nepotism Policy